Behind the Scenes of Discovery Channel’s “What Destroyed the Hindenburg?”

 Francisco Carvallo

-Dear Dan, I just finished watching the documentary on Discovery HD.
+I just finished watching the documentary on Discovery HD.
 It was wonderful!!
 The last theory really blew my mind!
-There were others who’d seen the “blue charge” on front of the fin, but not on top like the gentleman and hsi father did due to their great vantage… Read more »
+There were others who’d seen the “blue charge” on front of the fin, but not on top like the gentleman and hsi father did due to their great vantage point.
+Wonderful labor of love!
+I commend you and the crew for your “sleuth work” and model building work!

 Louis Gary